What is membrane nitrogen generation?

 What is the working principle of a membrane nitrogen generator?

-Membrane nitrogen generators separate nitrogen from compressed air using hollow fibres.
+The principles of membrane nitrogen generators rely on separating nitrogen from compressed air using hollow fibres.
 The fibres have tiny pores that allow oxygen and water vapour to pass through while keeping nitrogen in the main flow.
 A typical unit runs at 7–10 bar pressure.
 The membranes look like bundles of drinking straws packed into a metal housing.

 The pre-filters need checking weekly to prevent oil contamination from reaching the membrane bundle.